douglasyy/Data-Collection-Preprocessing/README.md

 # Data-Collection-Preprocessing
-The fundamental data processing techniques in daily work on dataframes & series /n
+The fundamental data processing techniques in daily work on dataframes & series

+Together with the necessary methods using Beautiful Soup to collect data from websites, applying API keys to create variuos queries to get data

-I have been consistently borrowing the methods / ideas from these notebooks; and I will be updating these files as I proceed my projects!/n
+I have been consistently borrowing the methods / ideas from these notebooks and I will be updating these files as I proceed with my projects!